bootphon/phonemizer/docs/source/python_examples.rst

 See :py:meth:`phonemizer.phonemize`.

-Exemple 1: phonemize a text with festival
+Example 1: phonemize a text with festival
 -----------------------------------------

 The following exemple downloads a text and phonemizes it using the